 1. General Principles

-The Care and Support Statutory Guidance (Department of Health and Social Care) contains a number of key principles and standards which adult social care must have regard to when carrying out its activities or functions, as specified below.
+The Care and Support Statutory Guidance (Department of Health and Social Care) contains a number of key principles which services must have regard to when carrying out adult social care activities or functions.
+They include:

 • personal dignity;